 - Do a Twitter chat around a blog topic: Tweeting your posts might not be enough… perhaps another way to promote your content (and your Twitter presence) is to host a Twitter chat and use a hashtag.
 Here you would write a post on your blog, invite a few blog friends to participate and have a conversation on Twitter.

 - Use Google Keywords to promote via SEO: One of the best ways to promote content is to use SEO.
 It is still the number one traffic driver for all of my websites, and should not be overlooked.
 Google has a nifty Keyword Tool which allows you to search keywords and see how many people are looking for particular topics, and how competitive the keywords are.

 - Look in your Google Analytics for to see how people find your blog (and expand on that): In Google Analyitcs you can find under “Site Content–>Search Engine Optimization–>Queries” What keywords people are using to find your site.
-We found a lot of people found IFB through our GIF tutorial, so maybe it's time to revisit that post topic.

 - Link to other posts within your site to boost SEO: Links within your site do two things, they build authority for your posts, and they keep your readers on your website.
 Erika Miller noted we shouldn't overdo it with the links in our post, so be strategic and try not to get carried away.

 - Put relevant keywords in your image “Alt” Tags: Don't forget your images can be searched too!

 - Guest Post: A lot of people complain that guest posts don't drive traffic.
 But maybe if you play it right, driving traffic could be secondary to your SEO goals.
 Use your guest post opportunities as a chance to link to specific posts within your site to help boost the SEO results and that will get you more traffic.